Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry for elliptic curves

-Fix $g,n,d$ and let $k_1, \ldots, k_n$ be non-negative integers with Let $\pi:\Gamma\rightarrow E_{\TT}$ be a tropical cover such that $\Gamma$ is of genus $g$ and has $n$ marked ends.
-Fix $n$ distinct points $p_1,\ldots,p_n\in E_{\TT}$.
-Assume that at the marked end $i$, a psi-condition with power $k_i$ is satisfied, and that the point conditions are satisfied.
+Let $\pi\colon \Gamma\rightarrow E_{\TT}$ be a tropical cover such that $\Gamma$ is of genus $g$ and has $n$ marked ends.
+Fix~$n$ distinct points $p_1,\dots,p_n\in E_{\TT}$.
+Assume that at the marked end $i$, a psi-condition with power~$k_i$ is satisfied, and that the point conditions are satisfied.
 The marked ends must be adjacent to different vertices, since they satisfy different point conditions.
 It follows from an Euler characteristic argument incorporating the valencies imposed by the psi-conditions that $\Gamma$ has exactly $n$ vertices, each adjacent to one marked end.

-Locally at the marked end $i$, the cover sends the vertex to an interval consisting of two flags $f$ and $f'$.
-We define the {\it local vertex multiplicity} $\mult_i(\pi)$ to be a combinatorial factor times a one-point relative descendant Gromov-Witten invariant:
+Locally at the marked end $i$, the cover sends the vertex to an interval consisting of two flags~$f$ and $f'$.
+We define the {\it local vertex multiplicity} $\mult_i(\pi)$ to be a combinatorial factor times a~one-point relative descendant Gromov--Witten invariant:

-where $g_i$ denotes the genus of the vertex adjacent to the marked end $i$, $d_i$ its local degree, and $\mu_f$ resp. $\mu_{f'}$ the ramification profiles above the two flags of the image interval.
+where $g_i$ denotes the genus of the vertex adjacent to the marked end $i$, $d_i$ its local degree, and~$\mu_f$ resp.\ $\mu_{f'}$ the ramification profiles above the two flags of the image interval.

 We define the multiplicity of $\pi$ to be